Thenavigo/web3Inmetaverse/README.md

-In terms of maturity, my take is that the ecosystem of off-chain storage solutions is not yet where it needs to be to build out some of the more advanced use cases some developers might want.
+In terms of maturity, the ecosystem of off-chain storage solutions is not yet where it needs to be to build out some of the more advanced use cases some developers might want.
 Some challenges here are real-time data, conflict detection and conflict resolution, write authorization, documentation, and general developer experience.

 Integrating offchain data solutions with blockchain protocols is one of the last big hurdles we need to cross before we have a fully decentralized protocol stack capable of supporting any kind of application.